Home » Drawing Tutorials » Misc » How to Draw Skis

 1. Draw the outlines of the skis.

-2. Depict the ends of the skis on one side.
+2. Illustrate the ends of the skis at the top.

-3. Add the ends of the skis on the other side.
+3. Add the ends of the skis at the bottom.

-5. Draw the main parts of the sticks.
+5. Draw the main parts of the poles.

 Additional Content